 At the legendary shareholders’ meeting, Charlie Munger addressed another essential aspect.
 In his view, it used to be much easier to find such undervalued stocks.

 Well, I will say this that the concept of intrinsic value used to be a lot easier because there were all kinds of stocks that were selling for 50 percent or less of the amount at which you could have easily liquidated the whole corporation if you owned the whole corporation.

 Indeed in the history of Berkshire Hathaway, we bought things at 20 percent of their liquidating value.
 And in the old days, the Ben Graham followers could run their Geiger counters over corporate America, and they could spill out a few things. […]

-Well, no matter how bad the management, if you’re buying it fifty percent of asset value or thirty percent or so on down, you have a lot going for you.
+Well, no matter how bad the management, if you’re buying it for fifty percent of asset value or thirty percent or so […], you have a lot going for you.

 And as the world is wised up and as stocks have behaved so well for people that stocks generally have gone to higher and higher prices.

 That game gets much harder: now to find something at a discount from intrinsic value.
 Those simple systems ordinarily don’t work.
 You’ve got to get into Warren’s kind of thinking, and that is a lot harder.